JanWilczek/wolf-sound-blog/_posts/2019-11-12-what-is-sound-the-notion-of-an-audio-signal.md

 ---
 id: 70
 title: What is sound?
 The notion of an audio signal.
+description: "Learn the basics of the signal path in processing real-world sound with software and how sound is represented on a computer."
 date: 2019-11-12T15:39:14+00:00
 author: Jan Wilczek
 layout: post